TiagoJM95/pet-adoption-center/Planning.md

 ## 3. Feature Outline

+### Authentication and Authorization
 #### Admin
+- Have an account created for them
+  - Status: [ ]  - Not Started
+- Login
+  - Status: [ ]  - Not Started
 - Create accounts for organizations
   - Status: [ ]  - Not Started
 - Update organization information